-To identify teachers who have moved between Oregon and Washington, we first isolate the subsample of teachers who exited the teacher workforce of Washington or Oregon during the study period or entered the teacher workforce from out of state.
-Specifically, we identify 43,906 individuals who the data show exited the Oregon public teacher workforce before 2014 and 57,461 who exited the Washington teacher workforce before 2014.
-Teachers in the Oregon sample are identified as entering the Oregon teacher workforce from out of state based on having out-of-state experience greater than zero (17,161 individuals), and those in the Washington sample are identified based on having obtained their licensure credentials through OSPI (16,843 individuals).
+To begin the process of identifying teachers that have moved between Oregon and Washington we isolate the subsample of teachers who exited the teacher workforce of Washington or Oregon during the study period or entered the teacher workforce from outside the states.
+Specifically, we identify 43,906 individuals who the data show exited the Oregon public teacher workforce prior to 2014 and 57,461 who exited the Washington teacher workforce prior to 2014.
+Teachers in the Oregon sample are identified as entering the Oregon teacher workforce based on having out-of-state experience greater than zero (17,161 individuals), and those in the Washington sample are identified as entering the Washington teacher workforce based on having obtained their licensure credentials through OSPI (16,843 individuals).
 Overall, across all years of our study, we identify 477 teachers as switching from Oregon to Washington and 522 teachers as switching from Washington to Oregon.